raulromanp/ngSticky/README.md

     <div sticky offset="100" body-class="somethingIsSticky"> Taste my gule! </div>

+If yo want to bind the sticky elements to a parent scrollable container

+        <div sticky container="#parentContainer"> Hey there! </div>

 In order to enable sticky based on a media query:

     <div sticky media-query="min-width: 768px"> Won't be sticky on small screens! </div>